Special Needs Planning

 Managing the Special Needs Trust

 Having a SNT requires that a trustee be appointed.
-A trustee is one who manages another’s property and may be a person or an institution such as a bank.
-In this case, the trustee is the manager of the trust and has general unlimited discretions to use trust proceeds provided for the needs of the individual with a disability.
-The trustee may be given full discretion to manage the money in the trust and to decide how the money is used for the person’s benefit.
+A trustee is one who manages another’s property and may be a person or an institution, such as a bank or trust company.
+In this case, the trustee is the manager of the trust and has general unlimited discretion to use trust proceeds provided for the needs of the individual with a disability (known as the beneficiary of the trust).
 The SNT should be drafted in such a way as to direct the trustee how to use the trust’s resources for the individual’s needs.

 Trustees should have good money management and/or financial skills.
 The SNT will likely exist for a long period of time.
 Trustees should be chosen with longevity in mind, and the trust itself should be drafted to adjust to changing circumstances, such as the substitution or removal of a Trustee.